 If you've begun to measure website performance, the amount of data that's available can be overwhelming.
 (If you haven't started measuring your web performance yet, here's a guide to web analytics tools from Search Engine Land.)
 But you don't have to get bogged down in analysis paralysis.
-If you're like most SMBs, there are four key metrics to focus on that will tell you how your website is doing.
+If you're like most businesses, there are four key metrics to focus on that will tell you how your website is doing.

 1. Traffic Referrals